How to View SQL Server Error Logs

 • SearchTerm2: it is also an NVARCHAR type parameter used to specify the second text to search from the Text column.

 Now, let’s use this syntax to execute an example in SQL Server.
-And the query for the example is as follows.
+The query for the example is as follows.

 EXECUTE SP_READERRORLOG 0, 1, 'ERROR'

-The above query will return the list SQL Server Error Log containing Error text in the Text column.
-And the result of the query is as follows.
+The above query will return the list of SQL Server Error Logs containing Error text in the Text column.
+The result of the query is as follows.

 SQL Server view error log stored procedure